 Thirty-eight other states recognize the “tort” or “fault” liability coverage, thus, they require their drivers to carry a “tort” insurance policy.
 Under this tort system, besides being compensated by the at-fault driver’s insurance provider, an accident victim may file a civil lawsuit against the at-fault driver for further claims.
 This usually happens if the compensation paid by the insurance company does not fully cover the losses suffered by the victim.

 Though a requirement, the Insurance Research Council (IRC) says that more than 29 million drivers in the U.S. are uninsured.
 This is due to the high cost of insurance policies.
-According to one independent car insurance firm, however, specifically, Insure on the Spot, drivers can have insurance coverage that best fits the specific needs but without paying more than they should.
+According Abel Law Firm, drivers can have insurance coverage that best fits the specific needs but without paying more than they should.
 Independent car insurance firms have made it their business to help drivers and car owners find the best insurance deals at the lowest prices.
 They do these by offering free online insurance quotes which will allow drivers to compare deals and prices offered by various insurance providers.read more

 Commercial trucks and 18-wheelers dominate the road and are often carrying a very heavy load.
 These vehicles can be a hazard to everyone driving near them.
 Many safety precautions go into truck driving and these standards are maintained by managerial trucking companies.
 They are responsible for properly training drivers and equipping them with the skill set needed to drive a large truck.